Brickmaster1/randomvsmodpack/README.md

-# legacies
+# Random VS Modpack & Stuff
-GitHub for the Legacies modpack
+GitHub for the mainly sea based trade and commerce modpack